wmfs/cardscript/README.md

 }
 ```

-* The order that objects are defined within `widgets` is important, representing the order users will encounter them.
+* The order that objects are defined within the `widgets` array is important, representing the order users will encounter them.

 ## <a name="concepts"></a>Concepts